sk0812/sk0812/README.md

 # Hi There!
-I'm Siddhanth 👋
+I'm Sid 👋

 I'm a first-year mathematics student at **King's College London (KCL)** with a passion for software development and programming.